SixArm/mast-cell-help/topics/household-triggers/index.md

 # Household triggers

 Household triggers refer to adverse reactions that individuals experience due to exposure to certain household products.
-Triggers can cause a range of symptoms, from mild irritation to severe anaphylaxis.
+Triggers can cause a range of symptoms, from mild irritation to severe reactions or[anaphylaxis](../anaphylaxis/).

 **Examples:**